|

 4: a small (rustic) house used as a temporary shelter [syn:

-5: any of various native American dwellings [syn: {indian
+5: any of various Native American dwellings [syn: {lodge},

 6: a hotel providing overnight lodging for travelers [syn: